florentpoujol/Daneel/readme.md

 ### Data types

-The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the names of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion
+The function `Daneel.Debug.GetType(object)` is an extension of Lua's built-in `type()` and may returns any of the built-in Lua types or the name of any of the objects introduced by CraftStudio or Daneel : GameObject, ModelRenderer, MapRenderer, Camera, Transform, Script, Model, ModelAnimation, Map, TileSet, Scene, Sound, Document, Ray, RaycastHit, Vector3, Plane, Quaternion

-## Events

-Daneel provide a event system that allows to run functions or messages on gameObjects whenever some events happens during runtime.

-You can register global or local functions to be called whenever an event is fired (the function is said to listen to the event).
-Any arguments may be passed to the function when the event is fired.
-Ie :

-    local function ALocalFunction(text)
-        print(text)
-    end

-    function Behavior:Awake()
-        Daneel.Event.Listen("EventName", ALocalFunction) -- same for global functions

-        -- to fire an event, just call the Fire() function -- and optionally pass the argument(s) after the event name Daneel.Event.Fire("EventName", "Brace for this event !")
-    end

-You can also make gameObjects to listen to events.
-By default, the message "On[Event name]" will be sent (and optionnaly broadcasted) on that gameObject.
-Ie :

-    function Behavior:Awake()
-        Daneel.Event.Listen("EventName", self.gameObject) -- the message "OnEventName" will be sent to this gameObject only Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage") -- the message "AnotherMessage" will be sent to this gameObject only
-        Daneel.Event.Listen("EventName", self.gameObject, "AnotherMessage", true) -- the message "AnotherMessage" will be sent to this gameObject and all of its children end

-## Raycasting
+## <a id="raycasting"></a>Raycasting

 GameObjects who have the `CastableGameObject` ScriptedBehavior are known as **castable gameObjects**.
-The ``RaycastHit` object stores the information regarding the collision between a ray and a gameObject.
+The `RaycastHit` object stores the information regarding the collision between a ray and a gameObject.
 It may contains the keys *distance*, *normal*, *hitBlockLocation*, *adjacentBlockLocation*, *gameObject* and *componentType*.

 The function `ray:Cast([gameObjects])` cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (which will be empty if no gameObjects have been hit).

-## Trigger messages
+## <a id="triggers"></a>Trigger messages

 GameObjects who have the `TriggerableGameObject` ScriptedBehavior are known as **triggerable gameObjects**.
 They react when they are near triggers.
 Triggers are gameObjects that perform a spherical proximity check each frames against all triggerable gameObjects.